gbdev/pandocs/content/Joypad_Input.md

 ### INT 60 - Joypad Interrupt

-The Joypad interrupt is requested when any of the above Input lines changes from High to Low.
-This happens when a button is pressed (provided that the action/direction button is enabled by bit 5/4, respectively), however, due to switch bounce, one or more High to Low transitions are usually produced when pressing a button.
+The Joypad interrupt is requested when any of the bits 0-3 changes from High to Low.
+This happens when a button is pressed (provided that the action/direction buttons are enabled by bit 5/4, respectively), however, due to switch bounce, one or more High to Low transitions are usually produced when pressing a button.